Hemolytic Anemia in Children

 The symptoms of hemolytic anemia may look like other health problems.
 Always check with your child's doctor for a diagnosis.

-How is hemolytic anemia diagnosed?
+How is hemolytic anemia diagnosed in a child?

 Your child’s healthcare provider may suspect hemolytic anemia from child's medical history and a physical exam.
 Your child may have these tests: